 How many potatoes will grow per plant will depend on certain factors such as the type or variety of potatoes being grown, environmental conditions, and how well their growing needs are being met.

-How Many Potatoes Grow From One Plant?
+How Many Potatoes Per Plant?

 How Many Potatoes Grow From One Potato Seed?